How we interpret a few missed putts can start to shape how we view ourselves overall as putters

-First of six excerpts from The Lost Art of Putting.
+First of six excerpts from The Lost Art of Putting, by Gary Nicol and Karl Morris.

 A missed putt in and of itself means nothing beyond the meaning we personally attach to it.

-Great putters tend to adopt a good attitude to putting.
+Great putters tend to adopt a good attitude toward putting.
 Your story will determine or at the very least, heavily influence your attitude.

 Now, here is the key: the stories you tell yourself will either be useful to you or useless, exactly the same principle we will discover with attention.
 The narrative will either support your goals or the stories will hold you back.